 Most people had positive experiences of seeking support.
 Only a few respondents were unhappy with the support they had received.
-As the vast majority of those who sought support found it helped them, there is a need to encourage those who feel they are suffering from anxiety to seek support that could help them.
+As the vast majority of those who sought support found it helped them, there is a need to encourage those who feel overwhelmed by anxiety to seek support that could help them.